dound/JCustomUploader/README.markdown

      into your source folder.
   1. Create an UploaderPanel (as above) and display it in a dialog or some other Swing container.
-[BasicSmugMugUploader](http://github.com/dound/JCustomUploader/blob/master/src/uploader/demo/BasicSmugMugUploader.java) demonstrates this approach (for details, see its documentation).
+[BasicSmugMugUploader](http://github.com/dound/JCustomUploader/blob/master/src/uploader/demo/BasicSmugMugUploader.java) demonstrates this approach.

 Example Usage
 -
-This example uploader uses three threads and only lets the user upload images:
+This example uploader uses 3 threads and only lets the user upload images:

     // obviously you'll want to do this in a method on your applet/application